Uncertainty-CV/2023/_pages/challenge.md

 <h2>Submission & Evaluation</h2>
 The participants are expected to submit their predictions to the CodaLab server for model evaluation.
 In order to make a successful submission and evaluation, you need to follow the instructions, including registration, file preparation, submission & evaluation, and result view.
 More details can be found on the challenge page on CodaLab.

+<b>Top teams will be required to provide their solutions to a challenge paper.
+The challenge paper will be included in the ICCV Workshop Proceedings.</b>

 <h2>Important Dates</h2>